Garfield County profile

 Garfield County is the seventh-smallest county in the state, with only 710.5 square miles.
 Before white exploration and settlement, the semi-nomadic Nez Perce inhabited the area on both sides of the Nez Perce Trail as means of commerce, which was of strategic importance to the development of the region.

 The establishment of the territory and the end of the Indian Wars resulted in an influx of white settlers into the county.
 Garfield County settlers came and started farming and ranching in the area.
 Later some settlers started communities in the Pataha Creek area, today’s Pomeroy City, with the first known commercial establishment being a stage station and “eating house” (shaver).
 By 1875, there was an estimated 200 farms in the area, which produced major crops of pears, wheat, blue grass and others.
-Garfield County is the least populated county in the state of Washington, ranking 39th among 39 Washington counties, with population of 2,256 people in 2013, or 3.2 per square mile.
+Garfield County is the least populated county in the state of Washington, ranking 39th among 39 Washington counties, with a population of 2,346 people in 2021, or 3.2 per square mile.

 The Garfield County workforce is employed primarily in government services (around 68.5 percent in total).
 While local government makes up the biggest share of that employment, which includes local education services, federal government employment is very significant for the area by providing stable and higher paying jobs.